Showing posts with label Culture. Show all posts

 Poetry as a Blueprint for Civilisation

 The poetry of Ezra Pound cannot be separated from his lifelong engagement with the ethical and political thought of Confucius.
-As the diagram on this page suggests, Pound’s ambition was not simply aesthetic but civilisational: he believed poetry could help restore moral clarity and social order.
-Nowhere is this clearer than in the poems themselves, especially in sections of The Cantos where Confucian ideas of governance, language, and historical example shape both the structure and purpose of the verse.
+Pound’s ambition was not simply aesthetic but civilisational: he believed poetry could help restore moral clarity and social order.
+Nowhere is this clearer than in the poems themselves, especially in some sections of The Cantos where Confucian ideas of governance, language, and historical example shape both the structure and purpose of the verse.

 Ezra Pound, Confucian Order, and the Politics of Discipline